Last updated on June 9, 2025

 If that still sounds daunting, remember that essay scholarships will provide a prompt to write on.
 Most scholarships will focus on a certain aspect of a student’s life.
 For example, a mental health awareness scholarship might ask students to write about their personal struggles with mental health and how they have overcome those challenges in pursuit of a better education.

-To write the essay scholarship, students only need to draw on their personal experiences or life goals to show the donor who they are as a person.
+3. Third, draw on your personal experiences or life goals.
 High school students might focus more on their goals for the future, while undergraduate and graduate students might talk about their current studies.

 Whatever the case, both high school students, as well as undergraduate and graduate students, should focus on showcasing their talents, goals, and personality in the essay.
 The more detailed and unique an essay is, the easier it is for the donor to feel a connection with you, making your application stand out from the competition.

 Essay scholarships are available to students of all ages and all grade levels.
-College students and high school students alike can apply for essay scholarships.
+Current college students and high school students alike can apply for essay scholarships.
 As long as the scholarship allows applicants of your grade level, you can apply.

 Though some essay scholarship prompts may seem better suited towards one age group than another, students should still apply as long as they are eligible.
 For example, a scholarship that asks applicants to write about their major and why they chose it might seem easier to answer as a college student.